cx-shay-shimonov/KeyboardGuard--Sticky-Language-Keyboard/README.md

 ### Key Features

-- 🎯 **Keyboard-only tracking**: Only keyboard activity affects the idle timer (mouse movement is ignored)
+- 🎯 **System-level idle detection**: Uses IOKit HIDIdleTime for precise keyboard activity tracking
 - 🌍 **Universal language support**: Works with 30+ languages as your default language
 - ⏱️ **Configurable timeout**: Set how long to wait before switching (default: 10 seconds)
-- 🚫 **No typing interruption**: Never switches in the middle of active typing
+- 🚫 **Zero typing interruption**: Advanced algorithm prevents any mid-typing language switches
-- 📊 **Real-time monitoring**: Shows current language, idle time, and typing activity
+- 📊 **Real-time monitoring**: Shows current language, idle time, and typing activity status
 - 🔄 **Global monitoring**: Works regardless of which app has focus
 - ✅ **Language validation**: Automatically checks if languages are enabled on your system
 - 🛠️ **Status checking**: Built-in tools to monitor background processes
+- 🔧 **No permissions required**: Uses system APIs without needing Accessibility permissions

 ### How it works

-1. **Monitors keyboard activity globally** - Tracks when any keyboard input occurs (ignores mouse movement)
+1. **System-level monitoring** - Uses IOKit to access HIDIdleTime for precise keyboard activity detection
 2. **Universal language detection** - Any language that is NOT your default triggers the idle timer
-3. **Smart idle tracking** - Only counts idle time when in non-default language AND you stop typing
+3. **Real-time idle tracking** - Continuously monitors system idle time with sub-second precision
-4. **Prevents typing interruption** - Continuous typing resets the timer, no mid-sentence switching
+4. **Advanced typing detection** - Detects typing by comparing idle times and immediately resets timer
-5. **Automatic switching** - After timeout in any non-default language, switches to your default language
+5. **Intelligent switching** - Only switches after true idle periods, never during active typing
 6. **Language validation** - Validates that your chosen default language is actually enabled on your system

 ## Requirements